Ronnie teaches a class at Performance Workshop before the Red Bull BC One

 Dance

-If you know what music you want to choreograph your dance to, start studying.
-Go beyond creating movements based on the rhythm and beat of the song, and study the lyrics, the emotion, and the meaning behind the song.
-You can find inspiration from the feelings you get when you read the words, and embrace the emotion the artist puts into the song.
+If a dancer knows what music they want to choreograph their dance to, they should start taking a closer look at every note.
+Go beyond creating movements based on the rhythm and beat of the song, and study the lyrics, the emotion, and the meaning behind it.
+They can find inspiration from the feelings they get when they read the words, and embrace the emotion the artist puts into the song as part of the dance.

 Poppin' C, a Swiss popping dancer, says, "The music is everything for me, because the way my body adapts and moves, is because of the way I feel the music."
-By knowing every part of your music inside and out, you can design dance moves that really work with the beat and lyrics.
+By knowing every part of the music inside and out, dancers can design dance moves that work with the beat and lyrics.

 B-boy Junior holds a breaking workshop at Red Bull BC One Camp in Mumbai